popphp/popcorn/README.md

 $app->run();
 ```

-Then you can submit request with your custom HTTP methods like this:
+Then you can submit requests with your custom HTTP methods like this:

     curl -X PURGE http://localhost:8000/image/1